mdfaizansiddiqui/Faizan/README.md

 # Faizan
-graph theory and algorithms implementation in c++ the algorithms used are
+Graph theory and algorithms implementation in c++